Anushka-0422/100-days-of-code/README.md

 ✅ Fixed Navbar spacing for a polished look

 🧠 With the help of great prompts and guidance from ChatGPT, I was able to design this modern layout quickly and efficiently.

+🔸 Day 28 of hashtag#100DaysOfCode
+Today, I officially stepped into the world of JavaScript! 🚀 I covered the basics and built a strong foundation with the following concepts:

+✨ Variables
+✨ Data Types
+✨ Operators
+✨ JavaScript Keywords – let, const, var
+✨ Identifier Rules
+✨ A quick glance at TypeScript as well

+Also practiced all concepts directly in the console, which helped reinforce my understanding! 🧠💻